You have the right to get a copy of the information that is held about you. This is called the 'right of access'.

 If you need proof of a benefit claim

-- proof you’re claiming benefits
+- other benefits

-- a copy of your last fit note
+- your last fit note

-Request a copy of any other information that DWP holds about you
+If you need a copy of any other information that DWP holds about you

 You can also write to DWP.
 Include a description of the information you want (for example Jobseeker’s Allowance records), the time period you need the information to cover and your: